verygoodgraphics/vgg_docs/docs/specs/layout/flexbox-layout.md

 <div>

-If `smartSpacing` is false, nothing is done.
+If this item is false, then no action is taken.
-If `smartSpacing` is true, then
+If this item is true, then:
+A. When `justifyContent` is `space between`, and the container does not wrap, and all elements in the main axis direction have a length that is not `auto`, then:
-A. when `justifyContent` is `space between` and wrap is `no wrap`, then 1\.
-When the container has only one child, the margins on the main axis direction of that child are set to `auto`.
+1\.
+When the container has only one child, the two margins of this child in the main axis direction will be set to `auto`.
 2\.
-When the container has more than one child, the margins on the main axis are set to 0 for the start direction of the first child and the end direction of the last child, and `auto` for the rest.
+When the container has more than one child, in the main axis direction, the start margin of the first child and the end margin of the last child will be set to 0, and the remaining margins will all be set to `auto`.
 3\.
-Ignore the value of main axis gap and treat is as 0.
+Ignore the value of the `gap` in the main axis direction, and treat its value as 0.
-B. when `justifyContent` is `space between` and wrap is `wrap`, ignore the value of main axis gap and treat is as 0.
+B. When `justifyContent` is `space between`, and the container wraps, ignore the value of the `gap` in the main axis direction, and treat its value as 0.
-C. when `alignContent` is `space between`, ignore the value of cross axis gap and treat is as 0.
+C. When `alignContent` is `space between`, ignore the value of the `gap` in the cross axis direction, and treat it as 0.

 </div>